 We visited Mammoth Spring State Park to view the spring.
-This is a huge spring which bubbles up from underground at the north end of the park.
+This is a huge spring that bubbles up from underground at the north end of the park.
 According to the signs posted in the park the spring emits an average flow of 9.78 million gallons of water per hour.
 So the average amount of water flowing from this underground spring is about 235 million gallons per day.

 All of this water flows from underground and across two outflow areas into the lake created by a dam on the park’s south end.
 The dam was used to redirect the flow of water through a hydroelectric generator in the early part of the 20th century.

 As you read the article you can click on any of the photos to see a larger version in your browser.
 Our tour started directly behind the visitor center.
 This is where you can see

 View Across Mammoth Spring Lake From The Bridge Platform

 As you continue north along the path to the spring you will see an old artillery piece to your left.
 Known locally as the “Big Gun”, the sign placed with the gun tells about its history.
 It is fired at dawn and dusk each day during the annual week-long celebration known as the “Reunion of the Blue and Gray”.
 This celebration is held annually in July.